sbb-design-systems/lyne-components/REVIEW.md

 #### Styles

-- Does the implementation following the coding standards (several points)?
+- Does the implementation follow the coding standards (several points)?
-- ⚠ Is every value from a design token and if not, well documented?
+- ⚠️ Is every value from a design token and if not, well documented?
-- Are modern style properties used (e.g. gap, inset, margin-block, padding-inline,...)?
+- Are modern style properties used (e.g. gap, inset, margin-block, padding-inline, etc.)?
-- Are there as less style definitions as possible (e.g. using gap instead of exceptions for last-child...)?
+- Are there as little style definitions as possible (e.g. using gap instead of exceptions for last-child, etc.)?
-- Do the css class names are consistent to BEM and have sbb prefix?
+- Do the css class names follow BEM and have sbb prefix?
-- Does the visual output looks good comparing with Figma specs (also in responsibility of UX)?
+- Does the visual output match the Figma spec (also confirmed with UX)?

 #### Accessibility

-- Are the components looking statically correct (aria attributes, native elements...)?
+- Are the components semantically correct (aria attributes, native elements, etc.)?
 - Check if the developer has tested all screen readers?
 - Do some smoke tests.
 - Is Windows high contrast mode supported well?